ayush-129/Elect-Echo_Web-App/README.md

-# Electrify Voting System

-Electrify is a secure and user-friendly voting system designed to ensure fair and transparent voting processes.
+Elect-Echo is a secure and user-friendly voting system designed to ensure fair and transparent voting processes.
 The system leverages modern web technologies to provide a seamless experience for both users and administrators.

 ## Features